 - Discover a new culture: There is so much to see and do in Scotland – whether you’re on campus, exploring the city, or discovering the wild countryside.

 - Get a world-recognised degree: Degrees from the UK universities are renowned all over the world and can lead you to a variety of careers worldwide.

 Work after study

-Start your career in the UK with the new Graduate Immigration Route – a 2-year post-study work visa for international students graduating from UK universities - meaning you’ll be able to work for up to two years after graduating with your valid Student visa.
+Start your career in the UK with the new Graduate Immigration Route – a two-year post-study work visa for international students graduating from UK universities.
 Study a pathway programme and take the first step towards working in the UK.